kentcdodds/kcd-scripts/README.md

 ### TypeScript Support

-If the `typescript` is a dependency on the project the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
+If the `tsconfig.json`-file is present in the project root directory the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
 If you customised your `.babelrc`-file you might need to manually add `@babel/preset-typescript` to the `presets`-section.

-`kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about rollup configuration.
+`kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.

 ## Inspiration